damar-wicaksono/uqtestfuns/docs/prob-input/univariate-random-variable.md

 This is an example of distributions that are supported on the whole real line;
 it is neither bounded from below nor from above.

-The properties of a ``UnivDist`` instance include among other things, `lower` (lower bound) and `upper` (upper bound).
+The properties of a ``Marginal`` instance include among other things, `lower` (lower bound) and `upper` (upper bound).
 For the triangular distribution defined above, the lower and upper bounds are indeed: